 • Move in a manner that will allow others to adjust to your actions.

-• Anticipate actions of other drivers and DRIVE DEFENSIVELY.
+• Anticipate actions of other drivers and drive defensively.

 • Use caution when you cross bridges and overpasses.
 These structures freeze before other road surfaces.